KxcCarter/whois-app/README.md

 ## Description

 App that displays movie data from database.
 Allows user to click on a single movie and display details pertaining to it.
 Allows user to edit movie name and description.
-Allows user to add their own movies to database.

 ## TO DO